 Marijuana and stimulants also increase anxiety.
 Someone who relies on marijuana to deal with anxiety will feel worse when they’re sober, leading to a stronger desire to use it even at inappropriate times.
 Stimulants are known for causing anxiety as they speed up the body’s central nervous system.

 Someone who abuses substances may experience severe anxiety whenever they are sober.
-This leads down a slippery slope towards addiction.
+This leads down a slippery slope toward addiction.

 How Does Stress Relate To Substance Abuse?